truenas/middleware/docs/api/resources/account.rst

    :statuscode 202: no error

-bsdGroups
+Groups
 ----------

-The bsdGroups resource represents all unix groups.
+The Groups resource represents all unix groups.

 List resource
 +++++++++++++

-.. http:get:: /api/v1.0/account/bsdgroups/
+.. http:get:: /api/v1.0/account/groups/

    Returns a list of all current groups.